Getting started¶

 CalcSpp()

-The results of the calculations are shown bellow.
-Indeed there is a sharrp dip in the reflection (R) near the angle of incidence ca 44 degrees.
-At the same angle the field enhancement factor is maximum and is more than 12 times.
-In the second the results of the fields calculations at plasmonic resonance is presented.
-Indeed, surface wave on the silver-air interface is excited and characteristic pattern of fields for SPP is visible.
+The results of the calculations are shown below.
+Indeed, there is a sharp dip in the reflection (R) near the angle of incidence of approximately 44 degrees.
+At the same angle, the field enhancement factor is at its maximum and is more than 12 times the incident field.
+In the lower panels, the results of the field calculations at plasmonic resonance are presented.
+Indeed, a surface wave on the silver-air interface is excited and the characteristic pattern of fields for SPP is visible.

 Gaussian wave example¶

-extended to the beams, in this case Gaussian beam.
+extended to beams, in this case a Gaussian beam.
 The steps of the calculations

-).
-Gaussian beam power is set to 10 mW and waist size
+attribute TMM.wave).
+The Gaussian beam power is set to 10 mW and the waist size

 to 10 μm.